 For all new residential developments where there is an increase in the number of residential dwellings on the lot, or in the case of a subdivision of an existing building where insufficient parking exists, you will not be permitted to obtain resident or visitor parking permits, irrespective of the level of on-site parking provided.

 Learn more about Council's Parking Management Policy.

-If you have any queries about or need assistance with lodging a planning application, or to submit Condition 1 Plans, please contact us:
+If you have any further queries about your planning permit application, please contact us: